 The removal of hexachlorophene from cosmetics after 1972 was associated with an increase in the marketing of ‘natural’ skin-care products and a shift to more ‘natural looking’ fashions in make-up, at least in the United States.
 This was already taking place by 1972 but the hexachlorophene scare, which increased consumer distrust of synthetic chemicals, may have accelerated the process.

 The hexachlorophene recall also made cosmetic companies aware of the danger of closely associating a cosmetic with a synthetic compound.
-A number of companies had prominently advertised that their products contained hexachlorophene and had suffered an adverse public reaction when its neurotoxicity became public.
-Although they continued to use synthetic ingredients, cosmetic companies therefore became more wary about advertising their presence in the future.
+Sales of many products which prominently advertised that they contained hexachlorophene had suffered when hexachlorophene’s neurotoxicity became public.
+Although they continued to use synthetic ingredients, cosmetic companies thereafter became more wary about advertising their presence and where possible they often tried to avoid it.

 Fuller, J. G. (1972).
 200,000,000 guinea pigs.
 New dangers in everyday foods, drugs and cosmetics.
 New York: G. P. Putnam’s Sons.